 Corporate headquarters in the food industry (as in other industries) are often not listed under the industry of their subsidiary's main product, but are assigned to NACE classes M ("Professional, scientific and technical activities") and N ("Other business activities") according to their own main activity.
 In the absence of more differentiated data, we assign the ssc employees from industries M and N to "corporate services" and all other employees from these industries as well as all employees from industries K ("financial and insurance activities") and L ("real estate, renting and business activities") to "other business services".
-Finally, we group sectors B ("mining and quarrying"), D ("Electricity, gas, steam and air conditioning supply") and E ("sewerage, waste management and remediation activities") as "other production", G ("Wholesale and retail trade; repair of motor vehicles and motorcycles"), H ("Transport and storage"), I ("Hotels and restaurants")

-&lt;sup>7 Statistical Classification of Economic Activities in the European Community, https://nacev2.com/en and J ("Information and communication") as "private services" and O, P, Q, R, S, and T as "public services" (see also Table A1 in the appendix).
+Finally, we group sectors B ("mining and quarrying"), D ("Electricity, gas, steam and air conditioning supply") and E ("sewerage, waste management and remediation activities") as "other production", G ("Wholesale and retail trade; repair of motor vehicles and motorcycles"), H ("Transport and storage"), I ("Hotels and restaurants") and J ("Information and communication") as "private services" and O, P, O, R, S, and T as "public services"8 (see also Table A1 in the appendix).

-With the number of employees per year and industry groups by district we run the estimations as described in chapter 2.1.
-Tables A2a and A2b in the appendix presents the estimated coefficients.
-The coefficients are not very meaningful on their own because of the interrelation between them and because of the absolute reference values.
+With the number of employees per year and industry groups by district we run the estimations as described in chapter 1.2.
+Tables A2a and A2b in the appendix presents the estimated coefficients.9 The coefficients are not very meaningful on their own because of the interrelation between them and because of the absolute reference values.
 For the discussion of results, they are therefore first multiplied by the observed values before the resulting effect sizes for specific sites are interpreted.
 The fit of the development predicted by the estimated coefficients from the case and the reference regime to the observed development is determined at hand of the measure of fit described in section 2.2.
-Observed developments in four out of the 16 case districts seem to be better replicated by coefficients from the reference regime than by those from the case regime (first vs. second column in Table 2).
+Observed developments in four out of the 16 case districts seem to be better replicated by coefficients from the reference regime than by those from the case regime (first vs. second column in Table 2).10

 The Monte-Carlo simulation with 10.000 random draws of coefficients per coefficient set provides us with 1.6 Million sets of coefficients for the 16 district and 10 industries.
 The selection of all regimes that generate a better fit than the estimated regime leaves us with 17,605 coefficient sets.
 We repeat the same procedure with the coefficients from the reference regimes as initial values for the random draws.
 For each industry in each district, we keep the initially estimated coefficients and the one per cent coefficient sets with the best fit for the reference and the case regime.
-The product of the number of these coefficient sets by industry per regime type and district provides the number of regimes to be further analysed (see Table A4 in the appendix).
-We keep as feasible variants those that do not lead to negative employment figures in any industry after two simulation runs starting from 2007 (t0; see section 2.3).
-From these feasible variants we select the one case regime and the one reference regime that generate the best fit with the observed development.
-Compared to the estimated coefficients, our measure of fit shows a clear improvement with the best-fit variants for most districts (first vs. third and second vs. fourth column in Table 2).
-With the best-fit variants, half of the case districts show a better fit with the reference than with the case regime (third vs. fourth column in Table 2).
-For the district Grafschaft Bentheim this improvement seems specifically substantial.
+The product of the number of these coefficient sets by industry per regime type and district provides the